 If you were thinking of a family vacation, with ladies and children, I think it is quite obvious from the point above that Ladakh will be liked much better than Spiti.
 Your family will be able to enjoy themselves more in Ladakh than they would in Spiti.

 Also Read: How to Plan a Trip to Ladakh with Family

 Altitude sickness will remain to be a serious thing to think about irrespective of where you go.
 But chances of suffering from it in Spiti are almost next to none.
 On the other hand, if you went to Ladakh, you are bound to suffer from symptoms of altitude sickness.

 As far as I can tell, there have been no deaths in Spiti due to AMS whereas, in Ladakh, it is really not that uncommon.
 A friend of mine died in Ladakh last year due to AMS on his 10th visit there and there have been other casualties as well.

 How does it play a role in your decision?
-If there is anyone in your group with breathing related ailments like Asthama or coronary heart disease, skip Ladakh entirely and even before going to Spiti, consult a doctor.
+If there is anyone in your group with breathing-related ailments like Asthama or coronary heart disease, skip Ladakh entirely.
+Even before going to Spiti, consult a doctor.

 Comfort Vs Offroading

 If you want a more comfortable trip then Ladakh is where you should go.
 If you want to experience some extreme roads, possibly the worst that you have ever been on, then Spiti will surely thrill you.